Can Red Light Therapy Treat Vitamin D Deficiency?

 Vitamin D deficiency can affect the body in multiple ways, including:

-• Reduced calcium absorption leading to weaker bones
+• Reduced calcium absorption, leading to weaker bones

 • Increased risk of fractures or conditions like rickets and osteomalacia